JoTechOfficial/FluentForSteamLibrarySkin/README.md

 Installation Instructions
 -----
-Download And Run (Install In A Folder To Keep): https://github.com/PhantomGamers/SFP/releases
+Download (the windows version): https://github.com/PhantomGamers/SFP/releases

-1. Once SFP is extracted with 7zip, scan and patch.
+1. Once you have SFP extract it with 7zip into a folder to keep, now open SFP_UI, once opened click scan and patch.
-Once you have done that go to SFP settings and make sure Patcher and Scanner categories have everything checked Make sure Check for updates on startup and start minimized are enabled as welL.
+Once you have done that go to SFP settings and make sure Patcher and Scanner categories have everything checked Make sure "Check for updates on startup" and "start minimized" are enabled as well.
+(This is for when steam updates sfb can patch it again)

-2. Now Download My Installer Here: https://github.com/JoTechOfficial/FluentForSteamLibrarySkin/releases/ Now close steam if it's open and then open Installer and follow steps to install in your steam directory (Default is C:\Program Files (x86)\Steam)
+2. Now Download My Installer Here (.exe file): https://github.com/JoTechOfficial/FluentForSteamLibrarySkin/releases/ Close steam if it's open and then open Installer and follow steps to install in your steam directory (Default is C:\Program Files (x86)\Steam)

 3. Open Steam and Enjoy!